Decatater/Hero-Me-Builder/README.md

 # Hero Me 3D Printer Cooling System Part Picker and Assembler

-This project is a specialized tool designed for the Hero Me 3D printer cooling system.
+This project is a specialized tool designed for the Hero Me Gen 7 3D printer part cooling system.
 It allows users to quickly and easily find and assemble the parts they need for their setup.
-The application leverages Three.js for 3D visualization and interaction, making it an intuitive and efficient solution.
+This uses Three.js for 3D visualization and interaction, for quick loading.

 ## Features